-These guidelines and procedures detail the IUPUI campus' implementation of the Indiana University Policy on Conflict Interest for handling conflicts of interest related to research activities of https://www.indiana.edu/~vpfaa/academichandbook/index.php/2.
-The Academic Appointee and the Univer sity#Policy on Financial Conflicts of Interest in Research Recognizing the scope of IUPUI Academic Appointees responsibilities these guidelines and procedures are also applied to teaching and service activities and administration.
+These guidelines and procedures detail the IUPUI campus' implementation of the University Policy ACA-74 "Policy on Financial Conflicts of Interest in Research."
+Recognizing the scope of IUPUI Academic Appointees responsibilities these guidelines and procedures are also applied to teaching and service activities and administration.